 Known as Helipolis or ‘Sun City’ of the ancient world, its ruins are the most impressive ancient site in Lebanon.
 The temples are extravagant and built to a scale that outshone anything in Rome.
 Baalbek became a Roman colony in 15 BC.

 In the 2nd and 3rd centuries, a massive courtyard was constructed in front of the Temple of Jupiter, and in front of that a hexagonal courtyard on a 7m podium.
-The cult of Jupiter Heliopolitanus made sacrifices on 2 alters. and were destroyed and replaced by a Byzantine church
+The cult of Jupiter Heliopolitanus made sacrifices on 2 alters, and were destroyed and replaced by a Byzantine church

 Roman Quarry.
-A kilometre away from the ruins is the quarry where most of the rock came from.
-Lying on its side still in the quarry is Hajjar al Hebla (“stone of the pregnant”), a 21×4.5×4.2m block that weighs 992 tons.
+A kilometre from the ruins is the quarry where most of the rock came from.
+Lying on its side is Hajjar al Hebla (“stone of the pregnant”), a 21×4.5×4.2m block that weighs 992 tons.
 However, it is not the biggest.
 The Western Megalith (trilithon), the base of the podium of the Temple of Jupiter is 20×4.8×4.6m and 1110 tons; but the biggest is 19.6×6.1×5.6m, 1673 tons and recently discovered.
 They were moved on rollers on a 15.2° incline using 16 groups of 32 men each (512 total) using clamps, ropes, capstans and 4 pulleys per group.

 PALMYRA, Syria

 By the third century AD Palmyra had become a prosperous regional center.
-It reached the apex of its power in the 260s, when the Palmyrene King Odaenathus defeated Persian Emperor Shapur I. The king was succeeded by regent Queen Zenobia, who rebelled against Rome and established the Palmyrene Empire.
+It reached the apex of its power in the 260s when the Palmyrene King Odaenathus defeated Persian Emperor Shapur I. The king was succeeded by regent Queen Zenobia, who rebelled against Rome and established the Palmyrene Empire.
 Before AD 273, Palmyra enjoyed autonomy and was attached to the Roman province of Syria, having its political organization influenced by the Greek city-state model during the first two centuries AD.

 In 273, Roman emperor Aurelian destroyed the city, which was later restored by Diocletian at a reduced size.
 The city became a Roman colonia during the third century, leading to the incorporation of Roman governing institutions.